Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-We present a very general framework under which we describe the main results of this paper.
+The results of this paper are presented under a very general framework which encompasses many problems of interest.
+We devote this section to describing the full generality of this framework, and introduce \eqref{eq:approxdualdef}, one of the necessary hypotheses for our approach.

 We consider a spatial stochastic process $(w_t, t \geq 0)$.
 In general, $w_t$ may be discrete, e.g. an interacting particle system taking values in the state space $\{0,1\}^{\Z^\mathbf{d}}$, or continuous, in which case we will generally assume $w_t \in \mathcal{B}(\R^{\mathbf{d}})$, the space of Borel measurable functions on $\R^{\mathbf{d}}$.
 For the present discussion, we will use the latter, but the main points carry through {\it mutatis mutandum} for discrete state spaces.
-In all cases, we will consider a deterministic function $p$ which \emph{generates} the initial condition.
+In all cases, we will consider a deterministic function $p: \R^{d}\rightarrow [0,1]$ which \emph{generates} the initial condition.
 By this, we mean that either

-We assume throughout that $w_t(x) \in [0,1]$, and $w_{t}(x)$ represents information of the population at location $x$ and at time $t$.
+We let $\PP_{p}$ denote the corresponding law of $(w_{t}, t\geq 0)$ and $\EE_{p}$ the expectation; in the special case when $p\equiv b$, for $b\in \R$ a constant, we simply write $\PP_{b}$ and $\EE_{b}$.
+We assume throughout that $w_t(\cdot) \in [0,1]$, and $w_{t}(x)$ represents information about the population at location $x$ and at time $t$.
 In general, the models we consider are driven by some combination of motion, dispersion, and interaction.

-As priorly mentioned, we will consider the setting where these stochastic spatial models are rescaled in terms of a parameter $\eps>0$.
-We recall that for a family of laws indexed by $\ep$, we write $\bP^\epsilon_{p}$ to denote the law of the process, started from initial condition generated by $p$, and similarly we denote the associated expectation by $\E^\epsilon_{p}$.
-In the special case when $p\equiv b\in \R$ is a constant, we simply write $\bP^\eps_b$ and $\E^\eps_b$ for the associated law and expectation.

-Our results apply to spatial stochastic processes which are equipped with a \emph{dual}.
-In broad terms, the dual process is an associated stochastic process which allows us to compute $\E^{\eps}_{p}[w^{\eps}_{t}(x)]$.
-Let us denote this process by $(\hat{X}^{\eps}_{t}, t\geq 0)$.
-We set $(\hat{\W}^{\eps}_{t}, t\geq 0)$ to be the associated historical process, which is defined as the backwards in time process which describes the spatial locations of the ancestors of an individual, as well as their historical trajectories.
-For each $x\in \R^\mathbf{d}$, we let $\hat{Q}^{\eps}_{x}$ denote a probability measure under which $(\hat{\W}^{\eps}_{t}, t\geq 0)$ has the law of the historical process started at $x$.
+Our results rely on moment duality.
+Recall that in general, the dual process, which we denote by $(\hat{X}_{t}, t\geq 0)$, associated to $(w_{t}, t\geq 0)$ allows us to compute $\E_{p}[w_{t}(x)]$.
+We set $(\hat{\W}_{t}, t\geq 0)$ to be the associated dual historical process, which is defined as the backwards in time process which describes the spatial locations of the ancestors of an individual, as well as their historical trajectories.
+For each $x\in \R^\mathbf{d}$, we let $\hat{Q}_{x}$ denote a probability measure under which $(\hat{\W}_{t}, t\geq 0)$ has the law of the historical process started at $x$.